hannasage/zine/README.md

 To subvert the need for conditional checks inside templates, leading to bloated JSX, I opted to build a safe templating system.
 Instead of writing a condition in my template, I write a Rule Function!
 This will throw a nice error for me whenever my rule is broken, with a customizable message out of the box.

-When a rule is added to the exported array of rules in my template file, I can rest assured a prop is present, or contains only an acceptable value, and write your template without worry.
+When a rule is added to the exported array of rules in my template file, I can rest assured a prop is present, or contains only an acceptable value, and write my template without worry.

 ---